dundeemath/MA22004labs/README.md

 The `MA22004labs` package includes a list of *dependencies* (these are packages that are used in one or more of the lab tutorials).
 RStudio will try to install these dependencies but will need to ask for your permission.
 Please give permission to *install* packages as required (you may update packages if you wish).
 RStudio will prompt you for permission in the console (either to enter a number "1"/"2"/"3" or "Yes") to proceed.

+### If you need help

+If you are running into trouble with installation, please check/post to the "Technical hiccups" channel of the class **Microsof Teams** page.
+This is a good starting point for getting help.

 ### Special install instructions

 #### Windows (General)